Regarding the Pain of Others

 But haven't we been looking back?
 As Kimmelman himself states, no other war has been more thoroughly photographed than Syria.
 The critic Susie Linfield, asking some of the same questions as Kimmelman in her own New York Times piece, pointed out that pictures have even become a kind of grotesque trophy of this war, representing a story the fighters—both Assad's forces and militant groups like Al Nusra and ISIS—want to tell.
 "Both sides are engaged in a perverse competition to show the world, and each other, how ruthlessly barbaric they can be," Linfield writes.
 "Aided by new technologies—the cellphone camera, YouTube, Instagram, social-media sites—these images of cruelty ricochet around the globe.
 The traditional role of war photojournalism has been turned on its head: Rather than expose atrocities, photographs now advertise them."
 Images of extreme violence already surround us, but the barrage of brutality showcased by ISIS and the Syrian regime has tended to confuse and overwhelm us still further, making us doubt our usual emotional responses and shattering any firm narratives we might try to construct about the war.
 This is just one sense in which the perpetrators have stolen the story of Syria from the Syrian people.

 Several books on Syria have emerged over the past few years, but those, too, often slip by without making the impact you might expect.
 There have been conventional nonfiction narratives like Burning Country: Syrians in Revolution and War by Robin Yassin Kassab and Leila Al-Shami, The Battle for Syria by Christopher Phillips, and Syria Burning by Charles Glass; journalistic dispatches like The Morning They Came for Us by Janine di Giovanni; memoirs like The Crossing by Samar Yazbek; Arab Spring compendiums like Robert Worth's A Rage for Order; and books that concentrate, like Patrick Cockburn's The Age of Jihad, on the rise of ISIS.
 But the Syrian tragedy seems not to have received the sort of intensely focused, character-driven-nonfiction treatment that has brought to life for readers other societies under siege, such as Anand Gopal's account of the war in Afghanistan, No Good Men Among the Living, or Anthony Shadid's Night Draws Near, about Iraq.
 Even after almost six years of war, I suspect most foreigners have little sense of either Syria's past or its daily life, which is why Alia Malek's new memoir, The Home That Was Our Country, feels like such a necessary, conscious corrective.
 Malek, an American-born Syrian journalist and lawyer, entwines the story of Syria with that of her family, from the birth of her great-grandfather to her own arrival as an adult during the Arab Spring.
-The power of her narrativesuggests that the one thing that might counteract the numbing effect of incessant disconnected images is the rootedness of written history.
+The power of her narrative suggests that the one thing that might counteract the numbing effect of incessant disconnected images is the rootedness of written history.

 Syria's history is not an easily accessible one.
 As in Turkey and Iraq, myriad sects, religions, ideologies, and regional differences make it difficult and sometimes wearying to disentangle.
 In the Ottoman era, what would later become the nation of Syria had been part of a larger entity that included chunks of what are now Palestine, Lebanon, and Turkey.
 During World War I, its inhabitants fell victim to the infamous Sykes-Picot Agreement, in which the British and French secretly arranged to carve up the Middle East along arbitrary borders: Iraq would go to the British and Syria to the French.
 Once in power, as Malek explains, the French played favorites among the Alawite, Sunni, Christian, Jewish, Druze, and Kurdish groups in the newly created nation, ultimately elevating the down-at-heel Alawites within the military, to the Sunnis' disadvantage.
 Though the country became independent in 1946, during the Cold War not only the United States and the Soviet Union but also Jordan, Iraq, Egypt, and Saudi Arabia "all attempted to gain footing, influence, and power in Syria," she writes, "by exploiting whatever divisions they could create or deepen in its society."
 With so much external pressure to manage, Syrians were often prevented from grappling with their own internal problems: territory, labor, the function of religion within the state.
 Syria had long been dominated by landed elites who wielded power in the earliest nationalist governments, but eventually other groups "less tied to the Ottoman past" (as Malek puts it) began to assert themselves.
 One was the Sunni Syrian Muslim Brotherhood.
 Another was the Ba'ath Party, from whose ranks, in 1970, the Alawite military general Hafez al-Assad ascended to power.
 His rule was characterized by increasing corruption, violence, and, eventually, dynastic tyranny.